Program Schedule

 Getting in the Door: Paths to Starting Your Labor Career | Finding your way to a career representing labor unions can be daunting because positions do not open on a regular schedule and the type of work involved from one position to another can vary widely.
 As a result, law students may be unnerved by the unpredictability of the union lawyer career path.
 However, there are steps students can take to increase their chances of finding a position where they are likely to thrive.
 Hear from panelists who have traveled this road and have since found themselves on the other side of the hiring process.
 You will receive job search and resume building tips as well as reassurance as you look toward graduation and beyond.

 Trade & Labor Law | For decades, the labor movement has fought the dominant, neoliberal model of free trade.
 Trade has put workers into labor cost competition around the globe.
-A disproportionate share of off-shored American manufacturing jobs have been those of racial minorities, as well as unionized workplaces.
-Regulatory competition, both international and domestic (among American states), has caused U.S. workers’ real wages and working conditions to stagnate or decline, while enforcement of labor standards has been undermined.
 Off-shoring of bargaining unit work and resultant plant closings has caused a precipitous drop in private sector union representation.
-Race-baiting and anti-immigrant demagoguery have been deployed to pit workers against each other, within countries and across national boundaries.
-This workshop will examine prior and current trade agreement models and other trade-related mechanisms, taking into account race and class-based effects on workers, unions, and labor rights.
-It also will focus on new trade-related and supply chain initiatives for implementing workers’ rights around the world.
-These new developments aim to turn the negative impact of trade toward positive uses of trade leverage on behalf of working people of all races, nationalities and identities.
+Racial and other minorities have borne a disproportionate share of this downward spiral.
+The Trump administration approach to trade, however, has not been an improvement.
+It has functionally eliminated recent free trade agreements, which had created leverage for improving labor standards and enforcement by harnessing trade sanctions to respond to workers' rights violations by foreign countries and businesses.
+This workshop will examine trade and investment-related mechanisms and supply chain initiatives for implementing workers’ rights around the world, aimed at turning the negative impact of trade toward positive uses of trade leverage on behalf of working people of all races, nationalities and identities.
+It will consider what remains of older and more recent models of trade-labor linkage in light of the Trump administration's more ad hoc approach to global trade.

 Workshops will be held in the MCC Classrooms space.

 Michael Artz | Michael Artz is an Associate General Counsel at the American Federation of State, County & Municipal Employees (AFSCME).
 Throughout his legal career he has represented labor unions, health and pension funds and individuals before courts, administrative agencies and arbitrators.
 He also developed, planned, implemented and supervised Presidential election voter protection programs in Virginia and Nevada.
 He received his undergraduate degree from Miami University (Ohio) and graduated cum laude from American University’s Washington College of Law, where he also teaches legal rhetoric and writing as a law professor.
 He clerked for the Honorable Stephanie Duncan-Peters in the Superior Court of the District of Columbia, then served as a legal fellow for the Service Employees International Union and as an associate attorney at Mooney, Green, Baker & Saindon in Washington, D.C.
-He was a Peggy Browning Fellow in 2000 and currently serves as the Vice-Chair and Secretary for the Peggy Browning Fund's Board of Directors.
+He was a Peggy Browning Fellow in 2000 and currently serves as the Vice Chair of the External Committee for the Peggy Browning Fund's Board of Directors.

 Lucas Aubrey | A partner at Sherman Dunn, P.C., Lucas Aubrey has significant experience assisting clients under the National Labor Relations Act, the Railway Labor Act, and the Labor-Management Reporting and Disclosure Act.
 He regularly counsels the firm’s clients on collective bargaining negotiations, organizing campaigns, and internal union affairs.
 Lucas has litigated cases in federal and state trial and appellate courts, and before the National Labor Relations Board and other federal and state administrative agencies.
-A graduate of the Columbus School of Law, Lucas also serves on the Board of Directors of the Peggy Browning Fund.
+A graduate of the Columbus School of Law, Lucas also serves as the co-chair on the Board of Directors of the Peggy Browning Fund.

 Richard J. Brean | Since graduating from Harvard Law School, Richard Brean spent his entire career in the Legal Department of the United Steelworkers in Pittsburgh.
 During his first ten years in the Legal Department, he maintained a general labor practice.
 Starting in 1988, he devoted the bulk of his practice to NLRB litigation involving unfair labor practice strikes and unlawful lockouts.
 From 2009 to 2018, Mr. Brean served as USW General Counsel.
 He also supervised litigation performed by “the Steelworker family” of outside law firms.
 A long-time member of the Peggy Browning Fund’s Board of Directors, he was elected Chair in 2015.
 Mr. Brean is passionate about encouraging law students to pursue careers in public and private practice defending the rights of working people.